 - Breast augmentation performed by one of our Specialist Plastic Surgeons in Perth.

 - Surgery performed in a fully-accredited premium hospital, under general anaesthetic administered by a fully-qualified ANZCA anaesthetist.

 - Smooth, round, silicone implants provided by one of the world’s leading breast implant manufacturers, Mentor (Johnson & Johnson).

 - One all-inclusive price that covers your Specialist Plastic Surgeon’s fee, Anaesthetist’s fee, all hospital and theatre fees, the cost of your implants and post-operative care.

-Please note pricing does vary from case to case, particularly for patients who are better suited to anatomical (teardrop) implants, who require a breast lift or other breast surgery procedure in addition to a breast augmentation, or who require an overnight hospital stay.
+Please note pricing does vary from case to case, particularly for patients who have had previous breast surgery, who are better suited to anatomical (teardrop) implants, who require a breast lift or other breast surgery procedure in addition to the augmentation, or who require an overnight hospital stay.

-Please click here for full details on our Fabulous Breasts package.
+Please click here for full details on our All-inclusive breast augmentation package.

-To discuss your surgical options on breast augmentation as part of breast reconstruction surgery following a mastectomy, please contact us online or call us on (08) 9380 0333 and one of our medical secretaries can provide you with more information.
+To discuss your surgical options, please contact us online or call us on (08) 9380 0333 and one of our medical secretaries can provide you with more information.